 Most law school casebooks are hundreds of pages and challenging to navigate.
 This video casebook uses new multimedia technologies to make that same legal knowledge clear and accessible to all types of learners.
-Harvard Law School has committed to providing this 2022-2023 first edition to law schools for free.
+Hundreds of students at law schools around the country have already used it in their classes.

 Each video gives a basic introduction to a significant Supreme Court case, to the law governing that particular constitutional right, and to the art of reading a Supreme Court decision.
 To delve more deeply, students can also read the full decision written by the Supreme Court; legal scholarship that explains and explores its significance; news stories; and relevant legal documents.
 These additional materials are in the modules.